top of page

 ABOUT

 A performer, educator, composer, and conductor, Michael Shirtz is known for his versatility with jazz, contemporary, and classical music audiences.
 As an entertainer his vocal style and arrangements feature Jazz, Blues, Funk, Rock, Gospel, and Singer/Songwriter styles into his performances.
-Credited as a “songsmith,” his shows highlight 20th Century American music and legendary artists through multimedia performances.
+Credited as a “songsmith,” his shows highlight 20th Century American music and legendary artists through multimedia performances, leading to the release of his most recent show and album Blue Skies in 2018.
+Shirtz has worked with such artists as Maureen McGovern, Melissa Manchester, Evelyn Wright, among others.

 Whether simple, or profound he is adept at making musical statements that reach the hearts